ianrmcdonald/bfi_2022/README.md

 # Data from the BFI 2022 Great Films Survey
 Content from the BFI 2022 Greatest Films of All Time survey

+Main csv file:  https://github.com/ianrmcdonald/bfi_2022/blob/main/BFI_2022_film_selections.csv.
+This file contains a record for each selection of each voter.
+Typically, voters choose 10 films, but some chose fewer.
+The file contains 21,085 records, representing votes for 2,115 voters (1,635 critics and 480 directors).

+The Excel workbook https://github.com/ianrmcdonald/bfi_2022/blob/main/wave_regions.xlsx contains rank ordered vote totals by region.

 Variables (columns) in BFI_2022_film_selections.csv are:

 selection:        Film chosen on voter ballot.